 Okera, at the highest level, consists of one or more stateless Kubernetes clusters that share the same metadata.
 This design enables very high availability.

 Okera services only persist state in two locations: an RDBMS and a distributed file system.
 No state is persisted on any of the Okera VMs.
-The RDBMS, typically MySQL, is used to store all the catalog, policy and Okera metadata and the distributed file system, typically S3 or ADLS, is used only to persist service and audit logs.
+The RDBMS, typically MySQL, is used to store all the catalog, policy and Okera metadata and the distributed file system, typically Amazon S3 or ADLS, is used only to persist service and audit logs.

 This enables Okera to deploy very quickly (low number of minutes) and to run in multiple environments simultaneously.